-BERLIN — The latest on efforts by German political parties to form a coalition government (all times local):
+BERLIN — The Latest on Germany’s politics (all times local):